arm32x/linc_quickjs/README.md

-# linc/empty
+# linc/quickjs

-An example empty project to start a linc library.
+Haxe/HXCPP bindings to the QuickJS JavaScript engine.

-For more information, see the [linc homepage](http://snowkit.github.io/linc/)
+Currently a work in progress, not all functions are implemented.